 The CBD molecule is well known for supporting the ECS.
 It does this by inhibiting the enzyme that breaks down our endocannabinoids and by encouraging their release, as well as encouraging the activation of ECS receptors.
 It does not, however, have the ability to directly activate them.

-CBG, on the other hand, does – both CB1 and CB2 receptors.
+CBG, on the other hand, does – it can activate both CB1 and CB2 receptors.
 This is one of the things that make it so special, as it can stand in as a supplement for our endocannabinoids if they are not being produced properly – an issue dubbed an ‘endocannabinoid deficiency’, which can occur as a result of chronic stress, sleep deprivation, poor sleeping patterns, poor diet and multiple other factors.

 Given what we know about the ECS and how its activation helps to restore and maintain equilibrium, the way CBG mimics our endocannabinoids is likely to do the same thing.
 This is great news for people who are so deficient in endocannabinoids, that they are barely being produced at all – as is thought might be the case for those suffering from migraines, fibromyalgia and IBS.